OR13/simple-presentations/README.md

 The VC HTTP API defines endpoints compatible with this proposal.

-The objects described in this specification are not only way to implement the VC HTTP API.
+The objects described in this specification are not the only way to implement this flow over the VC HTTP API.

 Many of the objects described here are likely to be dynamically generated in an advanced setting as a result of database queries.

+The VC HTTP API is not the only way that this flow might occure, and we are investigating alterantives to it.

 ## Alternatives